rse/audio-setup/audio-basics.md

   As dB FS is measured per sample, a maximum of 0 dB FS in DSP can still lead to clipping in analog audio because of "inter-sample peaks".
-  Hence, dB TP (Decibel relative to True Peek) is usually used as the measured unit for "Maximum True Peel Level" instead of dB FS and hence the limiting usually is recommended to be at -1.0 dB TP.
+  Hence, dB TP (Decibel relative to True Peek) is usually used as the measured unit for "Maximum True Peek Level" instead of dB FS and hence the sound limiting usually is recommended to be at -1.0 dB TP.

 - **Dynamic Range**: the Decibel between the
   Maximum Peek Level (db FS) and the Minimum Peek Level (db FS).